Abibubble/milestone2-harry-potter-quiz/README.md

     * It's not re-setting the questionsSet for some reason
     * I tried setting questionsSet to 0 in the startQuiz function, but no luck
     * currentQuestion is returning undefined when going through the quiz the second time around.
+    * Changing the house doesn't stop the bug, so it's not house-specific, and not linked to choosing the same house twice in a row.

 ### Known Bugs
 * Bug #9